-As well as attending the face-to-face days (2 consecutive days), students will need to access the XGR501 MyLO Web site.
+As well as attending the online interactive face-to-face days (3 consecutive days) Zoom sessions, students will need to access XGR501 in MyLO.

-Introduction to Higher Degree by Research will introduce PhD and Masters candidates to higher degrees by research (HDR) study at the University of Tasmania.
+Introduction to Higher Degree by Research will introduce doctoral and masters candidates to higher degrees by research (HDR) study at the University of Tasmania.

-The unit is a mandatory unit of the Graduate Certificate in Research.
-Therefore, it introduces a range of topics that will be developed further in the remaining units of the course.
+XGR501 is a core unit of the Graduate Certificate in Research.
+It introduces a range of topics that will be developed further in the remaining units of the course.
 Please note you will not incur a tuition fee for this unit.

 |Unit name||Introduction to Higher Degree by Research|

 |Coordinator||Doctor Kiran Ahuja|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.